Why is CrossFit different?

-We begin with a warmup (‘cardio’, join mobility, perhaps tissue manipulation via foam rollers) and go through a series of bodyweight exercises to get your body ready.
+We begin with a warmup and go through a series of bodyweight exercises to get your body ready.
 Depending on the workout, we may do a skill session to practice the moves being used.
 Then it’s on to the workout..
-Many days there’s just one..
-Sometimes, we separate the workout into strength and conditioning (metcon) pieces.
+Often, we separate the workout into strength and conditioning components.
 We end the class with a cool down and stretch.
-Most classes run about one hour in length but sometimes we go over by five or ten minutes, depending on the work being done and the number of athletes we’re training.
+Classes last one hour.

 Do you mix experience levels amongst your classes?

 Yes.
-We feel that it’s best to integrate new members right into the main classes, so that they can learn from the experienced members.
+We feel that it’s best to integrate new members right into the classes, so that they can learn from the experienced members.
 That said, we do scale workouts during each and every class, depending upon fitness level, experience level or for injuries.

 Do you provide any guidance on scaling or are the athletes ‘on their own’?

 Yes.
-We deliberately keep our class sizes relatively small so that our instructors are able to effectively scale the daily workout for individual application.
-We do this in every class and this is part of our ‘regular’s service.
+We deliberately keep our class sizes relatively small so that our coaches can effectively scale the daily workout for all athletes.

 How many athletes do you have in each class?

-Right now, we cap all of our classes to 16 per instructor.
+We cap of our classes to 16 per instructor.
 In order to give a good class experience, we need to have the right trainer-to-athlete ratio.
-Plus, the instructors need to be able to scale workouts effectively and we can’t do that if 30 people show up at once.
-Sometimes you’ll see more in a particular class and that’s because the workout is easy to administer (i.e. bodyweight or running).
+Plus, the instructors need to be able to scale workouts effectively, and we can’t do that if 30 people show up at once.

 I have an injury.
 Can I still participate?